wlouie1/MSKCCPersonalizedMedicineChallenge/README.md

 | Log Loss | 0.6431 | 0.6999 | 1.0935 |
 | Accuracy | - | 66.9% | 34.4% |

 The scores are not especially impressive (among other reasons, the model is trained on only 80% of the original training data, and hyperparameters are not tuned), but the approach is versatile and intrepretable.
-The solution also ONLY uses the provided text data in the training set, so there are a lot of potential improvements to be made in using the provided Gene/Variation data, and external data.
-Please see [Usage and Approach](#usage-and-approach) for more details on the approach, visualizations, and suggestions for further improvements.
+The solution also ONLY uses the provided text data in the training set, so there are a lot of potential improvements to be made in using external data.
+Please see [Usage and Approach](#usage-and-approach) for more details on the approach and visualizations.

 ## Usage and Approach